NigelEarle/DevLeague-Modules/-Databases/RDBMS/README.md

 #### Relationships
 - Students should grok UML diagrams
-- Students should understand Normalizing database tables
+- Students should understand normalizing database tables
     - 3 - 4 forms of database normalization
 - Students should understand `one to one`, `one to many`, `many to many` and `many to one` relationships